-- London has a goal of becoming one of the most climate resilient cities in the world, yet many of the factors that make London a global center for culture and commerce also render it vulnerable to current and future impacts of climate change.
+- London has a goal of becoming one of the most climate-resilient cities in the world, yet many of the factors that make London a global center for culture and commerce also render it vulnerable to current and future impacts of climate change.

-- London is a diverse city and contains a concentration of groups which are likely to be disproportionately impacted by climate change; issues of climate justice are evident and provide a rich opportunity for study.
+- London is a diverse city and contains a concentration of groups that are likely to be disproportionately impacted by climate change; issues of climate justice are evident and provide a rich opportunity for study.

 - There is considerable climate activism in the UK.
-The “Transition Town” movement was initiated in the UK, but is now global in application.
+The “Transition Town” movement was initiated in the UK but is now global in application.
 A focus on local self-reliance represents one important strand of community resilience.

 John Petersen, Environmental Studies & Biology

 “The challenges of climate change are already affecting everyone everywhere on earth, and this will accelerate in the years ahead.
 My background is in 'systems ecology,' a field that focuses on understanding flows of energy, cycles of materials, and feedback control operating in complex systems.
 The London Program provides a unique opportunity to explore the complex interplay between social and ecological systems in response to a rapidly changing climate in one of the premier cities in the world.

 ‘‘I am excited by the prospect of working with students to apply a systems framework, focused on the concept of resilience, to discover the various ways in which social, technological, and ecological systems are adapting in response to the climate crisis.
 I’m equally excited by the unique opportunities for hands-on, experiential, and collaborative learning that the London Program affords.

 ’’For over a decade, Cindy Frantz and I have been working with each other and with students on research that promotes systems thinking and behavior change.
 I’m excited to collaborate with Program participants in the design of projects focused on understanding resilient systems in London.”

 More about John Petersen